Need A Certificate of Compliance?

 - Complete the registration form and a registration certificate will confirm your pool is on the NSW Swimming Pool Register.

-- Once your pool is registered, book in your Free First Inspection saving $199+GST with PoolSSS to make sure your pool or spa is compliant.
+- Once your pool is registered, book in your Free First Inspection saving $199+GST with PoolSS to make sure your pool or spa is compliant.

-Simply book your Free First Inspection saving $199+GST with PoolSSS - and we'll take care of the rest!
+Simply book your Free First Inspection saving $199+GST with PoolSS - and we'll take care of the rest!

 What If My Pool Isn't Compliant?

 That's OK.
 Pools are frequently not compliant because small rectifications are required.
-If your pool is non-compliant after the first inspection, you have up to six (6) weeks to rectify any issues, before, by law, council is notified.
+If your pool is non-compliant after the first inspection, Council allows you up to six (6) weeks to rectify any issues, before, by law, we are to notify them.
 There may also be instances where rectifications require the skills of a contractor - who we can recommend to you.
-We can only guarantee you won’t need another re-inspection if you use our selected contractor to complete rectifications.
+We can only guarantee you won’t need another re-inspection if you use our preferred tradespeople to complete rectifications.

 What Are The Main Reasons For Child Drownings In NSW?